GOVERNMENT FUNDING

 The report ranks the U.S. as the No. 3 most innovative global competitor and Australia No. 4, of the 11 countries compared with the EU.

-Despite a decrease in performance compared to 2023 (-0.8 percent), Canada has shown good improvement since 2017 (+8 percent), the report notes.
+Despite a decrease in performance compared with 2023 (-0.8 percent), Canada has shown good improvement since 2017 (+8 percent), the report notes.

 The report says Canada’s strengths lie in trademark applications, innovative SMEs collaborating with others, and SMEs introducing business process innovations.